5 Best Non-Programmable Thermostats for Heat Pumps 2026

 Can I install a non-programmable thermostat myself?

 Many non-programmable thermostats are designed for DIY installation, especially battery-powered models.
-However, if you’re uncomfortable working with electrical wiring, or if you’re switching from a programmable to a non-programmable model, it’s best to consult a qualified HVAC technician to ensure correct and safe installation.
+However, if you’re uncomfortable working with electrical wiring, or have a hardwired model, it’s best to consult a qualified HVAC technician.
+Ensuring correct wiring is crucial for optimal performance and safety of your heat pump.

 The Bottom Line